vincentbernat/network-lab/lab-l3-hyperv/README.md

 compatible with older kernels, have a look at commit 39b804c1e759.
 It uses BIRD to make copies of the device routes to the other tables.
 However, a modified version of BIRD is needed.

+It is possible to replace one of the route reflector (RR2) by a Juniper vRR.
+You need a proper image (at least 15.1) to be placed in `images/junos-vrr.img`.